 What are the three types of penetration testing?

-The three most common penetration testing are white-box, black-box, and grey-box penetration testing.
+The three most common penetration testing types are white-box, black-box, and grey-box penetration testing.

 1. White box: Testers are aware of the details regarding the system they are going to exploit.